bennylynch/banksy/README.md

 ```

 Note, that the url/path used as the static type paramter for HtmlProvider need not be the same as the one passed to Load() - as long as the structure
 of the HTML is the same.
-This is a feature we will make use of in getting data for Massive Attack gigs.
+This is a feature we will make use of in getting data for our Massive Attack gigs.
 I found a very good source for this data
 [here](http://www.bandsintown.com/MassiveAttack/past_events?page=1).
 This page contains lists of Massive attack gigs in tables, with the below headings

 ```html